coderefinery/manuals/meeting-checklist.rst

 * [Mailing list: not yet present, we are relying on the other options here.]

-* Make a post in #announcements.
+* Make a post in #announce.
 Don't be shy, just do it.
   ``<time:``\ TAB will produce a time picker that adjusts for everyone's timezones.